yogeshralebhat/head-first-git/README.md

 If you want to search the given string irrespictive of the case then use -i (or the lognhand --ignore-case) flag.

-* git grep -n | --line search-string.
+* git grep -n | --line-number search-string.
-If you want to see the line number along with the file name then use -n (or the longhand --line) flag.
+If you want to see the line number along with the file name then use -n (or the longhand --line-number) flag.

 * git grep -l | --name-only search-string
 If you want only the name of the files that contain the given search string then